nupurmahale7/hack-and-crush_1/README.md

 - Frontend: HTML, CSS, JavaScript
 - Backend: Node.js, Express

-- Database: MongoDB (Atlas or local)
-- Deployment: Can be deployed to platforms like Netlify (frontend) and Render/Railway (backend)
+- Deployment: Can be deployed to platforms like Netlify (frontend) and  (backend)

 ---